 something where they have evidence that the products that are created will

+be successful.
 Part of this is simply management not understanding the difference between

 building the right product, and building the product right.
 But often the

+company's culture plays a role in creating this problem.
 I love what a great project manager can do to help you deliver quickly (see

 www.svpg.com/ebays-secret-weapon/), but it's also true that in some